thriveweb/sailing-paradise/content/boatTours/2018-08-31-hen-s-parties.md

   ## All the hens party extras

-  We have a great novelty floating inflatables available.
+  We have a great range of novelty floating inflatables available.
 Kick back on one of our supersized flamingos or swans, laze on a giant slice of watermelon or pull up a pineapple.

   We also offer a range of free activities including stand up paddleboards,